dbinczyk-developx/Katamarans-KataFall2024/README.md

 1. There is a **lack of impactful metrics** that accurately identify and reduce potential biases in the job candidate hiring and interview process.
 Many existing systems rely on diversity data early in the recruitment process, which can introduce bias rather than prevent it.
-Our approach eliminates diversity information at the early stages, ensuring that decisions are based solely on objective qualifications and experience.
+Our approach eliminates the diversity of information at the early stages, ensuring that decisions are based solely on objective qualifications and experience.
 2. Traditional Applicant Tracking Software (ATS, called in this repo HR system) often proves redundant and **ineffective in matching** viable